gi-innovatec/gi-innovatec.github.io/_pages/home.md

   </a>
 </div>

-NEBULA (Neurology and Brain Understanding through Learning Algorithms) represents a novel research group blending mathematics and Natural Language Processing (NLP) to pioneer groundbreaking strategies for neurological disorders.
-Dedicated to harnessing the potential of mathematical modeling and state-of-the-art AI techniques, our team is focused on tackling the intricacies of neurological conditions.
-Through this interdisciplinary synergy, our goal is to devise inventive methods for comprehending, diagnosing, and treating ailments like Alzheimer's disease, Psychosis, Aphasia, among others.
+**NEBULA** (Neurology and Brain Understanding through Learning Algorithms) represents a novel research group blending mathematics and Natural Language Processing (NLP) to pioneer groundbreaking strategies for **neurological disorders**.
+Dedicated to harnessing the potential of mathematical modeling and state-of-the-art **AI techniques**, our team is focused on tackling the intricacies of neurological conditions.
+Through this interdisciplinary synergy, our goal is to devise inventive methods for comprehending, diagnosing, and treating ailments like **Alzheimer's disease, Psychosis, Aphasia**, among others.
 Embracing a multidisciplinary ethos, we are driven to expand the frontiers of scientific exploration, fostering significant progress in enhancing the well-being of individuals grappling with these complex disorders.

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**